rkaunismaa/NLP4HTML/README.md

 ## Friday, July 28, 2023

 Selenium with Chrome under the 'finance' conda environment on KAUWITB works ... but I totally do NOT want to use chrome.
 I killed it on KAUWITB,  and will focus on getting it to work with FireFox ... or maybe even with Brave ...
+Right ... the thought of uninstalling FireFox then downloading it from FireFox and installing came to mind ...
+I ran 'sudo snap remove firefox' and it's now gone.
+Also ran 'sudo apt remove firefox' and stuff got removed.
+Now will run 'sudo snap install firefox'